-As a computational student in Dr. Richard Caprioli’s lab, I aim to develop computational techniques for linking complementary imaging modalities such as imaging mass spectrometry and multiplexed immunofluorescence to understand health and disease.
-I will be developing methods within the fields of image processing, image analysis, machine learning, and statistical analysis.
+As a computational student in Dr. Richard Caprioli’s lab, I developed computational techniques for linking complementary imaging modalities including imaging mass spectrometry and multiplexed immunofluorescence to understand the molecular basis of Staphylococcus aureus infection.

 Through my varied experiences in industry, academia, healthcare, and informatics, I have focused on developing cross-disciplinary linkages.
 As an undergraduate, I worked with students and faculty to organize seminars and research match fairs to engage hundreds of students in scientific research.
 I co-developed a “Systems Thinking in Biomedicine” seminar to foster scientific dialogue across disciplines.
 Most recently, I co-founded S Phase Bio Fund, a student-lead investment fund dedicated to educating and investing in emerging biotechnology and pharmaceutical companies.